christabor-incubator/neuralnet_modeler/README.md

 * validator for final layer having only one node
 * have an "answer" or something for output of final node
 * visual cleanup/polish (overlapping text, labels, etc)
+* hover highlighting for nodes/edges when editing on right side
+* visual input box formatting for errors/validation
+* checkmark/etc visual indicator when sum is enough to fire